MSt in Film Aesthetics

 The Oxford environment provides a unique opportunity to develop intellectual curiosity whilst remaining focused on one’s own work without becoming blinkered - an integral part of a successful graduate career.

 The two main Bodleian Libraries Film Studies collections of books, journals and films are at the Taylor Institution Library and the English Faculty Library, with additional film studies books and periodical accommodated in the main Bodleian and its off-site book storage facility.
-The film collections are predominantly DVDs: currently the collection stands at approximately 7,500 films.
+The film collections are predominantly DVDs: currently the collection stands at approximately 8,000 films.
 All the DVDs from the major labels are acquired - Master's of Cinema, Criterion, Second Run, Artificial Eye.
-In 2012, the Taylor Library opened a new viewing room for watching films, accommodating around six viewers and equipped with a flat screen television and Blu-ray player.
+The Taylor Library hosts a viewing room for watching films, accommodating around six viewers and equipped with a flat screen television and Blu-ray player.
 There is also now a small designated area where film students can gather, sit and read the latest journals.

 There are no compulsory elements of this course that entail additional costs beyond fees and living costs.
 However, as part of your course requirements, you may need to choose a dissertation, a project or a thesis topic.
 Please note that, depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
 You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.